-If your information security team wants a stronger grip on cybersecurity and compliance risk, performing an IT risk assessment is where you begin.
-This post explores the methodology one should use for that risk assessment, including the different approaches to building a strong information security risk management program.
+If your IT stakeholders want a stronger grip on cybersecurity and compliance risk, performing an information security risk assessment is where you begin.
+This post explores the methodology one should use for that risk assessment, including the different approaches to building a strong information security management program.

-Let’s take a closer look at each of these methods, and at how risk managers use them to understand information risk and then develop strong compliance programs and internal controls.
+Let’s take a closer look at both methods, and how risk managers use each one to understand information risk and then develop strong compliance programs and internal controls.

 Qualitative Risk Analysis

-A qualitative risk analysis is a technique that evaluates the danger of a risk-based on its possible outcomes and consequences and categorizes the risks by whether they are source-based or effect-based.
+A qualitative risk analysis evaluates the danger of a risk based on its possible outcomes and consequences, and categorizes risks by whether they are source-based or effect-based.

-A source-based risk is one that derives from an internal vulnerability within an organization’s infrastructure: flawed access controls or password restrictions left inactive, for example.
-Effect-based risks, in contrast, occur as a result of something being introduced to the organization that creates a vulnerability: say, a new privacy regulation.
+A source-based risk is one that arises from internal vulnerabilities within an organization’s IT infrastructure.
+Examples include flawed access controls, ineffective firewall configurations, or inactive password restrictions.
+Effect-based risks, in contrast, occur as a result of an external factor that is introduced to the organization and creates vulnerabilities, such as a new privacy regulation.

-Qualitative risk assessment is subjective and more experienced-based than quantitative risk analysis.
-Each risk might be ranked with adjectives such as “low,” “medium,” or “severe.”
+Qualitative risk assessment is subjective and based on employees’ judgments and experience.
+Each risk might be ranked with adjectives such as “low,” “medium,” or “severe,” for example.

 Quantitative Risk Analysis

-Quantitative risk analysis assigns each risk a numerical value using algorithms and actuarial information.
+Quantitative risk analysis assigns a numerical value to each risk using algorithms and actuarial information.

 A quantitative approach helps risk managers to determine the level of risk via a risk assessment matrix on a scale from low to high risk.
 These risks might be ranked along the lines of “10 percent probability” or “85 percent likely,” for example.

-Using the risk matrix, senior management can make informed decision making to create corresponding IT security controls.
+Using the risk matrix, senior management can make informed decisions about the IT security controls that might be necessary.

 IT Risk Assessment Tools

-Both qualitative and quantitative analyses support the risk management process by expanding your understanding of your business’s risk profile from different perspectives.
+Both qualitative and quantitative analysis support the risk management process because they illuminate your business’s risk profile from different perspectives.

-Assessments like those described above help the security team to build a risk profile comparing an asset’s value against the potential losses a risk might bring about.
-That insight helps risk managers understand the mitigation steps that are worth taking, and which ones aren’t.
+Assessments like those described above help the security team to build a risk profile comparing an IT asset’s value against the potential losses a risk might bring about.
+That insight also helps risk managers understand which mitigation steps and security policies are effective, and which ones aren’t.

 Now that you have a good understanding of the types of risk analysis, let’s move on to the tools that can help you perform a risk assessment.